IARI/alsa_jack_gui/README.md

 ## Contact

-Feel free to send an email to j.jarecki@gmx.de if you have any questions, remarks or if you find a bug.
+Feel free to send an email to julian.jarecki@gmail.com if you have any questions, remarks or if you find a bug.